-- Incident Metrics: All data, metrics, and information useful for Incident Management activities must be properly gathered, stored and assessed. - Knowledge Articles: Standard methods for addressing incidents are documented in Knowledge Articles, ensuring efficient and effective resolution of incidents.
-Careful documentation of steps needed to resolve incidents can result in lower tier analysts being able to solve problems, reducing overall costs.
+- Incident Metrics: All data, metrics, and information useful for Incident Management activities must be properly gathered, stored and assessed. - Knowledge Articles: Standard methods for addressing incidents are documented in knowledge articles, ensuring efficient and effective resolution of incidents.
+Careful documentation of steps needed to resolve incidents will result in lower tier analysts being able to provide a greater level of service, quicker resolution of incidents and reducing overall costs.